Cipher-Coder/devTabs/README.md

 ### Github Feed

 I also wanted a way to have easy access to my top Github repositories.
 So I found a another library appropriately called: [GithubFeed](https://github.com/samwx/GithubFeed) from samwx.
 This too has really simple integration and is documented very well.
-The only problem I had was something with the content security policy was blocking the page from hitting the CDN link so I just copied the file off the CDN and put it in my 'js' directory so it was a local file and I had no problems with it after that.
 To change it so your repo's show up you would have to go into the main.js file and at line 4 you will see my user-name.
 Just change it to yours and your feed will begin to show up.
 There are some options there to that you can change.

 ### Bookmarks